starfederation/datastar-restructure-interim/code/go/site/static/md/guide/getting_started.md

     </div>
 </div>

-Another common attribute is `data-show`, which can be used to show or hide an element based on whether a JavaScript expression evaluates to `true` or `false`.
+Another useful attribute is `data-show`, which can be used to show or hide an element based on whether a JavaScript expression evaluates to `true` or `false`.

 ```html
 <button data-show="$title != ''">Save</button>